Geno Washington: Television and film career

 Washington has appeared on television since the 1960s.
 In 1966 he appeared in Episode 11 of Ready Steady Go!
 This episode also featured other stars such as Françoise Hardy, Cilla Black, Wayne Fontana and the Spencer Davis Group.
 In 1967, along with the Ram Jam Band, he appeared on The Record Star Show and doubtless others in the 1960s.
 Since then he has appeared on Top Ten (1980) in 2000 and the mini series S.O.U.L.—Sounds of Underground London in 2003.

 Geno appears in the movie A Bit of Tom Jones?, which had its London premiere in 2009.
 The film, which was made by Tred Films in Tredegar in South Wales, stars Jonny Owen and Roger Evans, with a cast including Matt Berry, John Henshaw and Denise Welch.
 The film won the BAFTA Cymru "Best Film" award in 2010.

 He has embraced acting, taking a role in Paparazzo, a 1995 film starring Nick Berry and Fay Masterson.
 In 2007 he appeared as himself in an episode of Midsomer Murders, entitled "The Axeman Cometh", that also featured Suzi Quatro and Mike Read.

 Writing and public speaking

 He is the author of The Blood Brothers, a war exploitation story.
 Washington has also written children's stories.
 He has appeared as a motivational speaker.

 Hypnotism

 Washington is a member of the Guild of Hypnotists.
 He has also included hypnotism as part of his act.
 In the past his show has consisted of some demonstrations of hypnotism in the first half and some "Get down soul music" in the second half.

-Current and recent activities
+More recent activities

-He recently collaborated with comedian and musician Matt Berry for the track "Get Here in Time."
-Also in other activities involving Matt Berry, Geno is featured on a 2012 song by Berry called "Theme From Snuff Box".
+He recently collaborated with comedian and musician Matt Berry for the track "Get Here in Time".
+Also in other activities involving Matt Berry, Washington is featured on a 2012 song by Berry called "Theme From Snuff Box".